novitchis/Chessman/README.md

 License
 -------
-Chessman is licensed under the General Public License 3.0.
+The code is licensed under the General Public License 3.0.
 See COPYING for details.